imagej/imagej.github.io/_pages/plugins/morpholibj.md

 -   Apply morphological erosion, dilation, opening and closing with a square/cube of radius 1 as structuring element.
 -   Remove labels by area or volume (size opening operation), largest size, manual selection or border location.

-All operations are performed “in place”, i.e., the input image gets directly modified.
-However, the initial status of the label image can be recovered by clicking on “Reset”.
+All operations are performed "in place", i.e., the input image gets directly modified.
+However, the initial status of the label image can be recovered by clicking on "Reset".

 Library interoperability
 ------------------------